patricia-gallardo/insecure-cplusplus-dojo/yatzy/readme.txt

-# Exercise 104: Try TurtleSec CyberDojo
+# Exercise 104: Warm-up - Yatzy in C

 Getting familiar with CyberDojo by scoring Yatzy.